Download Free Mars God Of War Book in PDF and EPUB Free Download. You can read online Mars God Of War and write the review.

 Use this media advanced book to learn about Mars, the Roman god of war.

-Essay from the year 2019 in the subject History Europe - Other Countries - Middle Ages, Early Modern Age, grade: A, University of Nairobi, language: English, abstract: In the daily lives of the Romans, religion played an important role.
+Essay from the year 2019 in the subject History of Europe - Middle Ages, Early Modern Age, grade: A, University of Nairobi, language: English, abstract: In the daily lives of the Romans, religion played an important role.
 It helped the citizens of Rome to make sense of the bad and good things that happened to them.
 When a good thing happed such as a good harvest or victory in battle, the Romans believed that was a sign of approval or help from the gods.
 The Romans worshiped a council of 12 gods, known as the Dii Consentes; made up of six goddesses and six gods, amongst them god Mars.
 Roman god of war, Mars, was second in power only to Jupiter, the sun god, in the Roman pantheon.
 The myth of Mars was mostly borrowed from Ares, the Greek war god.
 However, Mars was significantly different from Ares due to the unique Roman features that Mars had.
 Mars was considered to be more level headed as compared to Ares, who has disruptive and impulsive.
 Mars was also more virtuous as compared to the Ares.
 The Romans held significant warfare festivals in honor of Mars.

 Take a journey to ancient Rome and learn about some of the most exciting figures in Roman mythology.
 Full-color illustrations bring each god or goddess to life while readers discover their characteristics, responsibilities, and tales of triumph and defeat.
 A detailed family tree at the back of the book helps young readers see the connections and relationships Roman gods and goddesses have with each other, while an introductory chart with phonetic spellings helps readers learn to pronounce the characters’ names.
 The Gods and Goddesses of Ancient Rome series is sure to inspire both an interest in mythology and a love of reading.
 Gods and Goddesses of Ancient Rome is a series of AV2 media enhanced books.
 Each title in the series features easy-to-read text, stunning visuals, and a challenging educational activity.
 A unique book code printed on page 2 unlocks multimedia content.
 These books come alive with video, audio, weblinks, slide shows, activities, hands-on experiments, and much more.